neon-apps/neon-sdk/README.md

 ```color```: This parameter sets the color of the Lottie animation.
 It can be set to any UIColor value, or set to .clear to display the animation with it's original color.

 ```backgroundOpacity```: This parameter sets the opacity of the background behind the Lottie animation.
 It accepts a value between 0 and 1, where 0 is fully transparent and 1 is fully opaque.

+It is recommended that you avoid showing Lottie animations in the ```viewDidLoad``` method.
+Instead, it is best to display them in ```viewWillAppear``` or a later method to ensure that the animation is properly loaded and displayed on the screen.

 ## Remove Full-Screen Lottie